Identification

 Remove to fresh air.
 Keep person warm and at rest.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.

 Symptoms: Harmful if inhaled.
 Can cause central nervous system (CNS) depression.
 May cause drowsiness or dizziness.
 May cause respiratory irritation.
-Adverse symptoms may include respiratory tract irritation, coughing, nausea or vomiting, headache, drowsiness/fatigue, dizziness/vertigo, unconsciousness.
+Adverse symptoms may include the following: respiratory tract irritation, coughing, nausea or vomiting, headache, drowsiness/fatigue, dizziness/vertigo, unconsciousness.

 Remove contaminated clothing and shoes.
 Wash skin thoroughly with soap and water or use recognised skin cleanser.
 Do NOT use solvents or thinners.